-AirPods tips and tricks: Mastering Apple's wireless earphones
+Apple AirPods tips and tricks: How to get the most out of Apple's wireless earphones

-Apple's AirPods are like Marmite: you'll either love the unconventional design or you'll hate it.
+Apple's AirPods are like Marmite: you'll either love the unconventional designs - whether the original, Airpods 3 or AirPods Pro, or you'll hate them.
 Chances are if you're reading this feature, you sit in the former camp with us though.
 Yes, they look a little odd, but they are also great.

-We want to help you get the most out of your Apple AirPods, whether you have the first generation or the second generation with Hey Siri support and the optional wireless charging case.
+We want to help you get the most out of your Apple AirPods, whether you have the first generation, the second generation, third generation, the AirPod Pros (first or second gen) or the AirPods Max.

 Here are our top tips and tricks to ensure you master your Apple wireless earphones in no time.

-Apple AirPods pairing tips and tricks
+Apple AirPods, AirPods Pro and AirPods Max pairing tips and tricks

 How to connect AirPods to your iPhone or iPad

-Both generations of Apple AirPods have a special chip (the W1 or H1) in them which allows for very easy connection to your iPhone or iPad.
+All generations of Apple AirPods have a special chip (the W1 or H1) in them which allows for very easy connection to your iPhone or iPad.

 Open the lid on the AirPods case, press and hold the small button on the back and place the AirPods case next to your iPhone or iPad.
 The AirPods will appear at the bottom of your iPhone or iPad screen.
 Unlock your iPhone or iPad and press the Connect button.
-That's it.
+That's it for the first, second-generation and third-generation models.

+For the AirPods Pro models, there is an additional step in the Ear Tip Fit Test.
+The test takes around five seconds and will determine if you have a good fit.
+If not, the results might recommend you try one of the other silicone tips included.
+There's a choice of small, medium and large for the first generation model, as well as an extra small option for the 2nd generation model.

+For the AirPods Max, take them out of their Smart Case and hold them near your iPhone or iPad within 60 seconds until the setup animation appears.
+If it doesn't, you can do it manually through the Bluetooth settings.
+Press and hold the noise control button on your headphones until it flashes white to pair.

 How to connect AirPods to your Apple Watch

-The AirPods connect automatically to any iOS devices registered to your Apple ID once connected to your iPhone so you don't need to go through the pairing process more than once.
+All AirPods connect automatically to any iOS devices registered to your Apple ID once connected to your iPhone so you don't need to go through the pairing process more than once.

-As soon as you take one AirPod out of its case, they will show as Connected in the Bluetooth settings of your Apple Watch.
+As soon as you take one AirPod out of its case, or the AirPods Max out of their Smart Case, they will show as Connected in the Bluetooth settings of your Apple Watch.

 How to connect AirPods to your MacBook